francescobarbieri/ds-project/TCP.md

 ### Available Operations

-* `SET`: Creates a new document in the specified collection.
+* `SET`: Creates a new document in the specified collection with the given `DocumentKey`.
 This operation adds a new document based on the provided JSON string.
+If the collection doesn't exists, it creates a new one.
 * `GET`: Retrieves a document using its `DocumentKey`.
 * `GETALL`: Retrieves all documents in a collection.
 Supports the WHERE filter to apply conditions.
 * `UPDATE`: Updates an existing document identified by its `DocumentKey`.
 This operation adds new fields and updates existing ones based on the provided JSON string, but it does not delete any fields that are not included in the JSON string.